Child Protection and Obscenity Enforcement Act

-While the statute seemingly excluded from these record-keeping requirements anyone who is involved in activity that "does not involve hiring, contracting for, managing, or otherwise arranging for, the participation of the performers depicted," the Department of Justice (DOJ) defined an entirely new class of producers known as "secondary producers."
-According to the DOJ, a secondary producer is anyone who "publishes, reproduces, or reissues" explicit material.

-On October 23, 2007, the 6th Circuit U.S. Court of Appeals ruled that the record keeping requirements were facially invalid because they imposed an overbroad burden on legitimate, constitutionally protected speech.
-However the U.S. DOJ, under control by U.S. Attorney General Michael B. Mukasey, has asked for, and was granted, an en banc review of the initial decision of the 6th Circuit Court in order to see if the initial decision should be overturned.
-The Sixth Circuit subsequently reheard the case en banc and issued an opinion on February 20, 2009, upholding the constitutionality of the record-keeping requirements, albeit with some dissents.

-The United States Supreme Court refused to hear (denied certiorari to) the April 2009 challenge to Connection Distributing Co. v.
-Holder, the Sixth Circuit Court of Appeals decision on the legality of 2257 and its enforcement.
-(See "Order List", Monday, October 5, 2009).

 Allied administrative law (2257 regulations)

 The administrative law that has been created by virtue of the Act to guide and aid its enforcement, 28 C.F.R.
 75 (also known as the 2257 regulations), specifies record-keeping requirements for those wishing to produce sexually explicit media, and imposes criminal penalties for failure to comply.
 This is intended to ensure that no person under the legal age is involved in such undertakings.
 (See Pornography in the United States and Child pornography laws in the United States for more information about the term "sexually explicit".)

 The regulations define the terms "primary producer" and "secondary producer".
 The term "produces" means: